gabriel-dehan/brokenmass-3d-preview/README.md

 * `yarn start` to run eslint on watch mode and dev-server at localhost:8080.
 * `yarn build` to generate a minified, production-ready build.

+## Roadmap

+- [ ] Belts are sometimes not rendered properly, for instance: https://www.dysonsphereblueprints.com/blueprints/research-bottle has a hole
+- [ ] Improve mouseover so it doesn't trigger multiple times on the same object